 Tunisia has a high number of police and military checkpoints, and if you come across one of these, be sensible and approach slowly.
 Speeding towards a checkpoint is a good way to make several men with automatic weapons very nervous indeed.
 Checkpoint authorities tend to be polite to foreign travelers, but you must be ready to present photo ID upon request, and they may detain you if you don‘t have it, particularly if you are near one of the more troubled border regions.
 Tourists must carry ID with them at all times.

 If you are planning on driving outside of the urban areas, be aware that conditions are very different.
 Road quality can deteriorate rapidly, and many roads are unpaved, and full of potholes that are covered with blowing sand.

 Traveling cross-country and off-road means traveling in the desert.
 If you‘re not used to that, the advice is fairly straight forward and should be strictly adhered to.

 For a start, make sure you‘re traveling in a vehicle that‘s capable of off-road desert travel, which means sedans are out and you really need a four-wheel drive.

 Make certain you have enough water and food, and pack a little extra just in case.

-Travel in multiple cars so that if one breaks down you can get back to civilisation in one of the other vehicles.
+Travel in multiple cars so that, if one breaks down, you can get back to civilization in one of the other vehicles.

-Take a GPS with you, but be aware that there are many areas in the south that have very little mobile phone coverage and all too often none at all.
+Take a GPS with you, but be aware that there are many areas in the south that have very little mobile phone coverage, and often none at all.

-Lastly, while it does get incredibly hot in summer (over 50 degrees Celsius) it is also subject to below freezing conditions at night and in winter.
+Lastly, while it does get incredibly hot in summer (up to 120°F/50°C), the desert is also subject to below-freezing conditions at night and in winter.
 Even when you‘re traveling in summer, you need to bring something warm for the evening.